 Looking for a dinner spot after the Aquarium?
 TravelingMom Nasreen says Rodeo Goat is a fun spot that everyone will love and it’s less than 10 minutes away.
 Check out some of our Dallas area favorite restaurants here.

 There’s something about being on top of the world that gets kids (and adults) excited.
 That’s what happens at the top of Dallas’ Reunion Tower.
 The GeO-Deck is 470 feet above the ground and the 360-degree view of the Dallas-Fort Worth area is breathtaking, especially at sunset.
 And for tweens and teens, it’s infinitely Instagrammable, especially from the outdoor observation deck.

 Kids can create their own light show with interactive touch screens called the Halo.
-Admission is included in the Dallas CityPASS.
+Dallas CityPASS or readers may purchase the observation ticket separately.

 6. Klyde Warren Park

 Bridging Uptown and Downtown Dallas, Klyde Warren Park is a 5.2-acre greenspace with regular activities, including yoga and exercise classes and free movies in the park.
 Take the kids to the Children’s Park, a multi-dimensional play space, or the Imagination Playground where they can play with kid-sized foam blocks.